Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Introduction

-Deep Neural Networks (DNNs) have developed rapidly in the past few years, which have been widely explored and shown good results in various fields such as computer vision and natural language processing.
-DNNs have also been introduced into the field of recommender systems~\cite{DBLP:journals/tkde/ShiHZY19,xue2017deep,DBLP:journals/access/YanWCL19, He:2017:NCF:3038912.3052569, DBLP:conf/sigir/LiuW0WJWX19,DBLP:conf/ijcai/XiHWZL19}.
-In the traditional matrix decomposition, the relationships between users and items are usually assumed to be linear, which is however not true in real-world applications.
-To better learn complex nonlinear relationships between users and items, Xue \textit{et al.} propose a Deep Matrix Factorization (DMF)~\cite{xue2017deep} that uses a dual-path neural network instead of the linear embedding operation used in ordinary matrix decomposition.
-DNNs are able to approximate any function, so they are well suited for learning complex matching functions.
-For example, He et al. propose NeuMF under the Neural Collaborative Filtering (NCF) framework~\cite{He:2017:NCF:3038912.3052569}, which takes the connection of user embedding and item embedding as the input and uses the Multi-Layer Perceptron (MLP) model for prediction.
-Deng \textit{et al.} propose DeepCF~\cite{DeepCF} which is a unified deep collaborative filtering framework integrating representation learning and matching function learning.
-However, the DNNs-based models requires a large number of iterative training processes that consume time and computational resources, and therefore cannot be applied to large-scale data and are very time consuming.
+Deep Neural Networks (DNNs) have been rapidly developed recently, which have shown satisfactory results in different fields such as computer vision and natural language processing.
+DNNs have also been introduced into the field of RSs~\cite{DBLP:journals/tkde/ShiHZY19,xue2017deep,He:2017:NCF:3038912.3052569, DBLP:conf/sigir/LiuW0WJWX19,DBLP:journals/tkde/WangXHZHL22,DBLP:journals/tcyb/ChenTS22}.
+In the traditional matrix decomposition, the relationships in the user-item pairs are usually assumed to be linear, which is however not true in real-world scenarios.
+To better learn nonlinear matching relationships in the user-item pairs, Xue \textit{et al.} propose Deep Matrix Factorization (DMF)~\cite{xue2017deep} that leverages a dual-path neural network instead of the linear embedding adopted in the conventional matrix decomposition.
+DNNs are able to approximate any function, so they are well suitable for learning complex matching functions.
+For example, He et al. propose the Neural Collaborative Filtering (NCF) framework~\cite{He:2017:NCF:3038912.3052569}, which takes as input the concatenation of user-item embeddings and uses Multi-Layer Perceptron (MLP) for prediction.
+Deng \textit{et al.} propose DeepCF~\cite{DeepCF} which is a unified deep collaborative filtering framework integrating matching function learning and representation learning.
+However, the above DNNs-based models require a large number of training epochs that are computationally expensive, and therefore cannot be applied to large-scale data and are very time consuming.
 As shown in our experiments, due to the out-of-memory error, most DNNs-based models fail to generate results when dealing with an Amazon dataset containing 429622 users, 23966 items, and 583933 ratings on a server with an Intel Core i9-10900 CPU, GeForce RTX 3090, and 256GB of RAM.
 And even for the relatively small datasets that can generate results, most DNNs-based models are time-consuming.
-In~\cite{DBLP:conf/ijcai/XiHWZL19}, a BP Neural Network with Attention Mechanism (BPAM) has been proposed to mitigate this problem by integrating the attention mechanism into the BP network.
+In~\cite{DBLP:journals/tkde/WangXHZHL22}, a BP Neural Network with Attention Mechanism (BPAM) has been developed to mitigate this problem by combining attention mechanism with the BP network.
 However, the gradient-based optimization still consumes long time.